Sheldenshi/Medical-Diagnosis-Helper/README.md

 The aim of this project is to build a tool that could help doctors and patients find medical resources that are informative for individual cases effectively.
 Our [last release V1.0](#version-10) could save doctors or patients hours of reading through loosely related papers(see Releases for more details).

-Current version can be found live
+The current version can be found live
 <a href="https://medical-diagnosis-helper.herokuapp.com/" target="blank">here</a>

+or

 Browser extension can be found on [Chrome Web Store](https://chrome.google.com/webstore/detail/medical-diagnosis-helper/nndmgnalmbegakdafgabnedimonaekok/related?hl=en)